pingone-davinci/documentation/docs/whatsapp-business/README.md

 ```
 Once the WhatsApp connector is properly configured and added to the flow studio sandbox you will be ready to start
-sending templated messsages to your WhatsApp customers (all message use cases directly rely upon the users created
+sending templated messsages to your WhatsApp customers (all message use cases directly rely upon the users pre-approved
 message templates).
 ```